martinboers/plcnext-book/src/ch00-00-introduction.md

 ### Systems integrators and network administrators

-It is possible to simply install and configure pre-built applications on a PLCnext Control, without any major software engineering effort.
+It is possible to simply install and configure pre-built applications on a PLCnext Control, without any software engineering effort.

 ### Project teams with some or all of the above skills

-PLCnext Control includes unique features - such as the Global Data Space (GDS) and the Execution and Synchronisation Manager (ESM) - that make it possible to combine components written in different languages into a single application.
+PLCnext Control includes unique features - such as the Global Data Space (GDS) and the Execution and Synchronisation Manager (ESM) - that make it possible to combine components written in different languages into a single project.

 ## Who This Book Is For